zakariakov/qobbar/README.md

  or create any configuration file in "$HOME/.config/qobbar"

- the suffix ".conf" is obligatoire ex;"myconf.conf"
+ from the name of the configuration file the suffix ".conf"

+ is obligatory; for example "myconf.conf" would be allright.

 ### Running the app